St00per/FireHelper/README.md

 # FireHelper
-Pod is helping to move data documents around firebase
+Pod is helping to move data documents around your local storage and Firebase

 Installation